Benedict John Pollard

 Mid years oak care; story-teller

 Benedict's passion for oaks started as a young lad when he was tall enough to start climbing the many wonderful veteran oaks in the 11 acre garden he was fortunate enough to grow up with, in rural Berkshire in the 1970s and 80s.
-He started working with oaks in around 1990, when he started planting various oaks in the garden, and then wrote a detailed General Studies project entitled: 'The Oak Tree'.
+In 2023 he discovered that an unused old name for the house was Barton Grove, suggesting a link with oaks.
+Indeed on the other side of the road stand several old veteran oaks, perhaps ancient.
+In 1990, he started planting various oaks in the garden, and wrote a detailed General Studies project entitled: 'The Oak Tree'.
 It was awarded 95% and a school prize (a £10 book voucher), with which he purchased a biography of Jimi Hendrix!

 Early years oak care